Jerry-GK/ClearC/docs/Devlog.md

 [23-5-12] : OOP(member function and `this` pointer) implemented.

-[23-5-13] : Handle const arg type conflict while defining function which has been declared.
+[23-5-12] : Handle const arg type conflict while defining function which has been declared.
 Calculator example.

+[23-5-13] : IR optimization and command parser.

+[23-5-13] : Code refactor.
+Version 1.0 released.